VIN-y/MissChanger/Test/Filament Compatibility/README.md

 1. This is the easiest material to work with.

 2. PLA works very well as a support material for PETG.
 It does not curl (wrap) during print, form fine strings.

+3. The speed profile for PLA is difference than that of PETG and other material.
+The max flow rate is not as high.

 ## PETG